rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 | G | A prime-order subgroup of the points on E. | Destination group to which byte strings are encoded. |
 | r | Order of G. | r is a prime factor of n (usually, the largest such factor). |
 | h | Cofactor, h >= 1. | An integer satisfying n = h * r. |
-{: #definition-table title="Summary of symbols and their definitions."}
+{: #definition-table title="Summary of Symbols and Their Definitions"}

 ## Terminology